iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="CekAlgorithm+toJSON"></a>

 ### cekAlgorithm.toJSON() ⇒ <code>any</code>
-Serializes `CEKAlgorithm` as a JSON object.
+Serializes `CekAlgorithm` as a JSON object.

 **Kind**: instance method of [<code>CekAlgorithm</code>](#CekAlgorithm)
 <a name="CekAlgorithm.EcdhEs"></a>

 ### CekAlgorithm.EcdhEs(agreement) ⇒ [<code>CekAlgorithm</code>](#CekAlgorithm)
-ECDH-ES will be used as the content encryption key.
+Uses the result of a Diffie-Hellman key exchange between a recipient's public key and an ephemeral secret as the content encryption key.

 **Kind**: static method of [<code>CekAlgorithm</code>](#CekAlgorithm)